-Special responsibilities: Chairman of the Remuneration and Nomination Committee and a member of the
+Chairman of the Remuneration and Nomination Committee and a member of the

-Audit and Risk Committee

-Interests in shares: 17,273 ordinary shares
+Audit and Risk Committee 17,273 ordinary shares

-Name: Tom Matthews
+Tom Matthews

-Title: Non-Executive Director
+Non-Executive Director

-Qualifications: Tom is a CFA charter holder, a member of the Sydney CFA Society and also has a Masters of Applied Finance and Investment from the Financial Services Institute of

-Australasia.
-In 2001, Tom was awarded a Bachelor of Sciences honours degree in the UK.

-Management Sciences from the London School of Economics.
+Tom is a CFA charter holder, a member of the Sydney CFA Society and also has a Masters of Applied Finance and Investment from the Financial Services Institute of Australasia.
+In 2001, Tom was awarded a Bachelor of Sciences honours degree in Management Sciences from the London School of Economics.

-Experience and expertise: Tom has over 18 years of experience in private equity, principal investment, investment banking and middle market advisory and valuations in both Australia and
+Tom has over 18 years of experience in private equity, principal investment, investment banking and middle market advisory and valuations in both Australia and the UK.

 A partner at leading private equity manager Pemba, Tom has led a number of transactions across Pemba's areas of focus since 2015, including investments into HR3, JobReady, Marque Group, Open Office, ONCALL and RxMx.
-Tom has held a variety of senior roles prior to joining Pemba, including at private equity firm Sovereign Capital Partners in the UK, the Investment Banking Group of Macquarie

-Bank, and Deloitte Corporate Finance in both Sydney and London.
+Tom has held a variety of senior roles prior to joining Pemba, including at private equity firm Sovereign Capital Partners in the UK, the Investment Banking Group of Macquarie Bank, and Deloitte Corporate Finance in both Sydney and London.

-Other current directorships: Margue Group, ONCALL, RxMx
+Marque Group, ONCALL, RxMx